uptech/uptech-growthbook-sdk-typescript/README.md

-## Uptech GrowthBook SDK Flutter Wrapper
+## Uptech GrowthBook SDK Wrapper

-This project is a thin wrapper around the [GrowthBook Flutter SDK](https://github.com/growthbook/growthbook) so that we can use the [GrowthBook][] service to manage feature toggles while also being able to manage toggle states properly within automated test suites.
+This project is a thin wrapper around the [GrowthBook SDK](https://github.com/growthbook/growthbook) so that we can use the [GrowthBook][] service to manage feature toggles while also being able to manage toggle states properly within automated test suites.